 The most common forms of revolving accounts are credit cards, lines of credit, and home equity lines of credit (HELOC).

 Collection accounts are accounts reported by third party data furnishers who obtain past due debt from the original creditor.

-Here is a list of some of the negative items which will hurt your payment history and lower your credit scores;
+Here is a list of of the negative items which will hurt your payment history and lower your credit scores;